 Medical Records: Frequently Asked Questions

-Yes.
-Patients have a right to access their own medical records.
-A written,
+Answer: Patients have a right to access their own medical records.
+A signed Authorization

 Question: What does the information in my medical record mean?